CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification

 \section{Conclusion}

-In this paper, we propose a novel task-agnostic approach named CCPrompt that could incorporate contrastive counterfactuals for many-class classification tasks.
-We sequentially construct fact-counterfacutal pairs as the basis of the contrastive spaces to extract contrastive attributes from the sample.
-With a set of global prototypes, the model can select relevant contrastive attributes from the current instance context, and later insert them into the original prompt.
-During training, we use a simple Siamese representation learning on the augmented prompts for model stabilization, hence making them free from supervised labels.
-The experiment results verify the superiority of our model without extra data and human experts for manually designing prompt templates.
-While we have shown that our method is flexible enough for a wide range of tasks in NLP, leveraging contrastive explanations in logic reasoning tasks remains an unveiled challenge for future work.
+In this paper, we propose a novel task-agnostic approach named CCPrefix.
+We sequentially construct fact-counterfacutal pairs to extract the attributes from the sample.
+With a set of global prototypes, the valid contrastive attributes will be selected as the prefix.
+A simple Siamese represeatation learning is employed to stable the training process.
+The experiment results verify the superiority of our model without extra data and human experts for manually designing Prefix templates.
+While our approach proves flexible for a broad spectrum of tasks in NLP, adapting it to Causal Language Models (CLMs) presents operational challenges.
+We are committed to this exploration, recognizing its potential impact.
+We're also extending our work to include contrastive methods in CLMs for Relation Extraction tasks, aiming to increase our method's applicability across various models and tasks.
+This exploration signifies our method's potential for further expansion and adaptation in the field.